 - vasomotor symptoms, including hot flashes, night sweats, and flushing

-An estimated 75 percent of women experience vasomotor symptoms with menopause.
+An estimated 75 percent of women experience hot flashes with menopause.

 Other common symptoms of menopause include: